AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage

 \section{Introduction}

-The rapid advancement of artificial intelligence (AI) has heightened the demand for efficient workflow iterations, making the ability to reproduce experimental results increasingly critical \citep{wang2024survey, xi2025rise, li2025system}.
-While this capability is pivotal for advancing various fields, the complexity of method designs and training pipelines, often requiring specialized expertise for comprehension \citep{si2024can, li2024chain}, substantially hinders automated experimental replication.
-For instance, developing a task-specific model often requires collaboration among experts in data processing, model design, and training pipeline \citep{qian2023chatdev}.
+The rapid advancement of artificial intelligence (AI) has heightened the demand for efficient workflow iterations, making the ability to reproduce experimental results increasingly critical \cite{xi2025rise, li2025system}.
+While this capability is pivotal for advancing various fields, the complexity of method designs and training pipelines, often requiring specialized expertise for comprehension \cite{si2024can, li2024chain}, substantially hinders automated experimental replication.
+For instance, developing a task-specific model often requires collaboration among experts in data processing, model design, and training pipeline \cite{qian2023chatdev}.

-Notably, the rapid evolution of AI has resulted in a substantial corpus of research papers, presenting a valuable testbed for exploring the automation of experiment replication \citep{erdil2023explosive}.
-Prior work has typically focused utilizing large language models (LLMs) on their automating in-depth analyses of existing papers (e.g., report or idea generation \citep{baek2024researchagent, lu2024ai}) or assisting with discrete reproduction tasks (e.g., environment setup \citep{bogin2024super}, code repository refactor \citep{gandhi2025researchcodeagent, siegel2024core}).
+Notably, the rapid evolution of AI has resulted in a substantial corpus of research papers, presenting a valuable testbed for exploring the automation of experiment replication \cite{erdil2023explosive}.
+Prior work has typically focused utilizing large language models (LLMs) for automating in-depth analyses of existing papers (e.g., report or idea generation \cite{baek2024researchagent}) or assisting with discrete reproduction tasks (e.g., environment setup \cite{bogin2024super}, code repository refactor \cite{gandhi2025researchcodeagent, siegel2024core}).
 However, comprehensive frameworks for automatic end-to-end reproduction remain unexplored.
-While the concurrent work \citep{seo2025paper2code} also attempts to address the task of automatic reproduction.
-They only focus on reproducing the contents introduced in the paper, without considering the executability of the generated code, which is crucial for faithful experimental reproduction \citep{wang2024executable}.
+While the concurrent work \cite{seo2025paper2code} also attempts to address the task of automatic reproduction.
+They only focus on reproducing the contents introduced in the paper, without considering the executability of the generated code, which is crucial for faithful experimental reproduction \cite{wang2024executable}.

-Reproducing experiments efficiently remains a significant challenge due to the lack of sufficient experimental details in research papers.
-We observe that distinct research domains often possess implicit domain knowledge and common implementation practices, such as specific module architectures \citep{chen2024transunet} and data processing pipelines \citep{nie2022time}, which have proven effective for in-domain researchers.
-These details may become implicit standards in subsequent studies.
-Consequently, an efficient reproduction strategy should entail identifying and integrating such domain-specific knowledge and practices relevant to the target paper.
+Reproducing experiments efficiently remains a significant challenge due to insufficient experimental details in research papers.
+We observe that distinct research domains often rely on tacit knowledge, that is, common implementation practices like specific module architectures \cite{chen2024transunet} and data processing pipelines \cite{nie2022time} that evolve into de facto standards for subsequent studies.
+An effective reproduction strategy must incorporate the domain-specific knowledge and practices surrounding the source paper.